 Other Easy, High Paying Jobs

 While every job involves work, most people can find low-stress, easy jobs that they enjoy and are good at if they use a little creative thinking and do some research.
-With unemployment rates over 7%, new college graduates, high school graduates and the recently unemployed may have to consider more unconventional options when looking for job or career options.
+With unemployment rates over 7%, new college graduates, high school graduates and the recently unemployed may have to consider more unconventional options when looking for the best jobs or career options.